 A brief overview of wood carving techniques.

-See more in-depth progress photos about making sculpture.
+to see more in-progress photos of making sculpture.